Home

 The species is known to be omnivorous, feeding on fallen fruits and other plant matter, as well as insects and other invertebrates.

 Reaching up to 21 cm in head-body length, the Red Spiny Rat can be identified by its intense orange-brown or red-brown dorsal fur, which contrasts with a pale yellowish to white belly.
 The demarcation between the dorsal and ventral fur is sharp.
 Short, stiff spines occur amongst both the dorsal and ventral fur.
-There is often an orange-brown collar under the neck.
+There is often an orange-brown collar under the neck, a feature which is never found in the closely related Rajah Spiny Rat.

 The tail is dark above and light below, and lacks significant fur.
 The snout is long and pointed, and the limbs short.
 The hind feet are long and slender.